CompBio-Lab/MESSI_manuscript/md_drafts/methods.md

 ## Simulated dataset

-The process of simulation was based on the paper [@tenenhaus2014variable] and slightly modified, and the code to generate such data is contained in a R package accessed through GitHub.
+In order to benchmark methods under full control and knowledge of the data generating process, we simulated a sets of multiomics data based on the paper [@tenenhaus2014variable] with slight modification.
+The code to generate such data is contained in a R package [SimBulkMultiomics](cite), taht could be accessed through GitHub.

 We followed similar approach in the paper mentioned with considering 3 blocks of omics, i.e. each $n \times p_j$ block $X_j$ for $j = 1, 2, 3$ and generated with the following model: